Hurstbridge

 Hurstbridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hurstbridge's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's structure of 67.9% houses and 32.1% other dwellings.
-Home ownership in Hurstbridge was 36.5%, with mortgaged dwellings at 53.0% and rented ones at 10.6%.
-The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
-The median weekly rent figure was $420, compared to Melbourne metro's $390.
-Nationally, Hurstbridge's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Hurstbridge's dwelling structure, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Hurstbridge was at 36.5%, with the rest being mortgaged (53.0%) or rented (10.6%).
+The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while median weekly rent was $420, compared to Melbourne metro's $2,000 and $390 respectively.
+Nationally, Hurstbridge's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing